From Pain to Perspective

 Today so far—only water.
 I’m not even hungry—it’s been days, and psychologically I’ve adjusted.
 I made chicken schnitzel for Trent last night and didn’t even flinch.

-I feel like after all the trauma my body’s been through—my innards exposed the way they were, along with the trauma caused by the Drano I just drank—my gut needs a time-out.
+I feel like after all the trauma my body’s been through—my guts exposed the way they were, along with the trauma caused by the Drano I just drank—my gut needs a time-out.
 So I’m giving it some time—how much time, I don’t know.

 I’m going to try applesauce in very small amounts around 3 PM, or maybe 6 PM, or 9 PM—maybe even tomorrow.
 I don’t know yet, we’ll see.